Understanding Forex Market Hours and Forex Hourly Tendencies

 Figure 6.
 GBPUSD Hourly Volatility

 Figure 7.
 USDJPY Hourly Volatility

 Due to their close proximity, the NZDUSD has similar intra-day volatility as the AUDUSD.
 Both pairs also have similar overall volatility each day.

 Since the Canadian and US markets are open at the same time, liquidity and volatility are focused near the open of those markets, and then tapers off for the rest of the day.

 Capitalizing on Forex Market Hours and Forex Hourly Tendencies – Final Word

 Developing a strategy is one thing, utilizing that strategy efficiently is another.
-Traders should have a well laid out trading plan that defines when will they trade, and when they won’t.
-Certain hours will benefit particular strategies; figure out which hours will best serve your strategies.
+Forex traders should have a well laid out trading plan that defines when will they trade, and when they won’t.
+Certain hours will benefit particular strategies.
+Figure out which hours will best serve your strategies.
 Check out different pairs on the Daily Forex Stats page to find a good match–there are many tools on that page that can help you accomplish this.

-If trading on a short time frame, I recommend using an ECN forex broker which has a near zero spread.
-Here’s my preferred ECN broker (non-US residents only).
+If trading on a short time frame, I recommend using an ECN broker that has a near zero spread.
 This will allow you to more efficiently exploit opportunities during the hours of your choosing since the spread won’t be of concern.